the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Feature - Add new subscribe options to the "Export Events" link at the bottom of calendar views and single Event view [TEC-4131]

 = [5.10.1] 2021-11-04 =

 * Feature - Added Black Friday promo to the General Settings panel.
 [TCMN-127]